Enquiry and Culture

-At the heart of our curriculum are the Inquiries that children undertake each term.
-Each Inquiry starts with a question such as ‘What responsibility do we have to the planet?’ or ‘How can we make a difference?’.
-The questions are deliberately big and open-ended allowing the children, through the Inquiry, to offer different opinions about the best way to answer these questions.
+At the heart of our curriculum are the Enquiries that children undertake each term.
+Each Enquiry starts with a question such as ‘What responsibility do we have to the planet?’ or ‘How can we make a difference?’.
+The questions are deliberately big and open-ended allowing the children, through the Enquiry, to offer different opinions about the best way to answer these questions.

-Below is an overview of our inquiries from Year 1 to Year 6.
+Below is an overview of our Enquiries from Year 1 to Year 6.